-Look at the takeaways from these startup pitch decks as a guide to help you in your quest to raise funds for your own startup.
+Look at the takeaways from these startup pitch decks as a guide to help you in your quest to raise funds and venture capital for your own startup for an investment round.

-- Decks don’t have to be formal or beautiful.
+- Pitch decks don’t have to be formal or beautiful.

 - Keep your deck short (less than 20 pages).